-The cytotoxicity assay is based on the conversion of MTT (3-[4,5-dimethylthiazol-2-yl]-2,5 diphenyl tetrazolium bromide) into formazan crystals by living cells, which determines mitochondrial activity.
+The Cytotoxicity Assay is based on the conversion of MTT (3-[4,5-dimethylthiazol-2-yl]-2,5 diphenyl tetrazolium bromide) into formazan crystals by living cells.
+This conversion can be used to determine mitochondrial activity.
 Since for most cell populations the total mitochondrial activity is related to the number of viable cells, this assay is broadly used to measure the in vitro cytotoxic effects of drugs on different cell lines or primary cell types.

 - MTT Solution: Dissolve 500 mg MTT powder in 10 ml PBS.
-Stir with a magnetic stirrer for approximately 1 h in the dark.
-Filter sterilize the solution with a 0.22 mm filter and store in 10 ml aliquots at −20 °C in the dark.
+Stir with a magnetic stirrer for approx. 1 h in the dark.
+Filter the solution with a 0.22 mm filter, and store in 10 ml aliquots at −20 °C in the dark.

-- Acidified Isopropanol –Add 50 ml 2 M HCl to 2.5 l isopropanol.
-Store the solution at least a month at room temperature before use.
-When the isopropanol is not acidified correctly the suspension will become cloudy.
+- Acidified Isopropanol –Add 50 ml 2 M HCl to 2.5 l Isopropanol.
+Store the solution for at least 1 month at room temperature before use.
 This solution is used to dissolve the formazan crystals.
 Other solutions such as methanol, ethanol, and DMSO are also suitable.
+Note: If the isopropanol is not correctly acidified, the suspension will become cloudy.

 - 96 well flat-bottomed microplates